pwstrick/shin-monitor/README.md

 In order to configure monitoring more flexibly, multiple parameters are provided.

-* src：required item, the background receiving address for collecting monitoring data, the default is //127.0.0.1:3000/ma.gif
+* src：required item, the background receiving address for collecting monitoring data,
+    * the default is //127.0.0.1:3000/ma.gif
-* psrc：required item, background receiving address for collecting performance parameters, //127.0.0.1:3000/pe.gif
+* psrc：required item, background receiving address for collecting performance parameters,
+    * the default is //127.0.0.1:3000/pe.gif
 * token：required item, project identifier, customizable, used to distinguish different monitoring projects
 * pkey：required item, the project key of performance monitoring, there may be multiple different sub-projects under one project, so that the performance of sub-projects can be monitored separately
 * subdir：a subdirectory under a project, used to stitch the script address of the source map